 I’m pregnant, do I have to get rid of my cat?
-This question is asked by the majority of first time pregnant girls that have a pet cat.
-The fear of contracting toxoplasmosis while pregnant and spreading this infection to your unborn baby.
-You are about the master what toxoplasmosis is and also the true facts.Toxoplasmosis is an infection caused by a parasite called Toxoplasma gondii.
+This question is asked by the majority of first time pregnant women that have a pet cat.
+The fear is contracting toxoplasmosis while pregnant and spreading this infection to your unborn baby.
+You are about to be the master of what toxoplasmosis is and also the true facts.Toxoplasmosis is an infection caused by a parasite called Toxoplasma gondii.
 This parasite is found everywhere in our environment and several people take it in their own bodies but might not know because they have no symptoms.

 Pregnant women and individuals with weakened immune systems are more likely to have serious illness because of toxoplasmosis.
-Pregnant women can pass the disease to their unborn baby should they become infected for the first time during or before pregnancy.
-The very best way to protect your furry friend is by protecting yourself from toxoplasma exposure!
-The very first thing you have to do is wash your hands after exposure to: dirt, sand, raw meat or unwashed vegetables.
-Cook your beef completely, there should be no pink, and the juices should run clear.
+Pregnant women can pass the disease to their unborn baby if they become infected for the first time during or before pregnancy.
+The very best way to protect your baby is by protecting yourself from toxoplasma exposure!
+The very first thing you have to do is wash your hands after exposure to: dirt, sand, raw meat, or unwashed vegetables.
+Cook your beef completely.
+There should be no pink, and the juices should run clear.
 The internal temperature should be 160 degrees.
-Do not sample the meat till is is thoroughly cooked.
-The next issue is to suspend your meat for many days before cooking to reduce likelihood of infection.
+Do not sample the meat until it is thoroughly cooked.
+The next issue is to freeze your meat for several days before cooking it to reduce the likelihood of infection.
 Wash or peel all fruits and vegetables before eating them.
 Wear gloves when gardening or handling sand from a sand box, and wash hands thoroughly afterwards.
 Have somebody else change the litter box if possible.
 In case you must do it wear disposable gloves and wash your hands with soap and water afterwards.